-Question Answer Marks EITHER 4(a) In what ways, and with what effects, does Churchill use the play's structure to present her concerns in Top Girls ?
+Question Answer Marks EITHER 4(a) Discuss Stephenson's dramatic presentation of contrasts between past and present in the play.
 25 Mark according to the levels of response marking criteria.
-OR 4(b) Analyse the following extract, showing what it adds to your understanding of the issues raised by Marlene and Joyce's relationship here and elsewhere in the play.
-You should pay close attention to the language, tone and action in your answer.
+OR 4(b) Analyse Stephenson's dramatic presentation of Susannah's frustrations in the following episode and elsewhere in the play.
+You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.